glendont/digital-garden-glendont/_notes/your-first-note.md

 ### Welcome!

 This is your first note.
 You'll find it in the [`notes/`](https://github.com/maximevaillancourt/digital-garden-jekyll-template/tree/master/_notes) directory.

 ### Link syntax

 To link to another note, you can use multiple syntaxes.
 The following four use the "double-bracket" notation ([view the Markdown source file](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_notes/your-first-note.md#link-syntax) to see the underlying syntax).

+- This is the page about me: [[about]]
 - Using the note title: [[a note about cats]]
 - Using the note's filename: [[cats]]
 - Using the note's title, with a label: [[A note about cats|link to the note about cats using the note title]]